Written by Dan Jackowiak Nc, HHP

 On my Candida Diet Good Food page I list Buckwheat as an ok grain based on the USDA nutritional profile of 17g of carbs, but in this case, it would be best to check your product labels before consuming buckwheat.

-If you have any questions about buckwheat on the candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website.
+If you have any questions about buckwheat on the candida diet or about yeast infections in general, please feel free to contact us from the contact page of this website or talk to your doctor.